 Very little in known about how Otter genetics were crossed into the English Angora breed.
 But somewhere along the way, someone decided that they wanted to introduce the "at" gene into the genetic pool of English Angoras.
 As the line was brought back to purity, the Otter gene was carried with it until, one day, a baby Black Otter English Angora was born right here in Oklahoma City, Oklahoma, 3R's Peppercorn.
 The first known, pure Otter English Angora.
 I purchased this rare gem and added her highness to my breeding program in hopes to study otter genetics, improve her line to create show quality, Otter English Angoras and to hopefully see these beautiful rabbits on the show table one day.

 In August of 2019 I was able to produce the first Fox (A.K.A Tortoiseshell Otter.)
-A few months later in February of 2020, I was able to produce the first Blue Otter.
-As of December 2021 I was able to produce my very first Lilac Otter EA and as of February 19th, 2021 I was able to produce the world's first Broken Otter English Angoras in both Black & Blue.
-I am currently working on additional Otter colors and will update this blog as I achieve the milestones I have set for myself.
+A few months later in February of 2020, I was able to produce the first Blue Otter English Angora.
+As of December 2021 I was able to produce the very first Lilac Otter English Angora and as of February 2021 I was able to produce the world's first Broken Otter English Angoras in both Black & Blue.
+In 2022, a moment I had been waiting on so diligently, I bred the first Chocolate Otter English Angora and the first Booted Otter variety of English Angoras in both Black & Blue.
+Since then I have achieved every color and variety of Otter English Angoras and this project has been so incredibly rewarding.

 Top : OSR's Renegade, Lilac Otter English Angora Buck